nulib/aws-developer-environment/README.md

   - Using the [AWS Cloud9 Console](https://us-east-1.console.aws.amazon.com/cloud9/home/shared)
     - The environment is *probably* listed under **Shared with you** rather than **Your environments**
   - Directly via SSH at `DEV_ID.dev.rdc.library.northwestern.edu`
-- This hostname can also be used to connect a [Virtual Studio Code Remote SSH](https://code.visualstudio.com/docs/remote/ssh) session
+- This hostname can also be used to connect a [Visual Studio Code Remote SSH](https://code.visualstudio.com/docs/remote/ssh) session
-  - The Remote SSH extension's Connect Timeout setting should be changed from the default (15 seconds) to at least 60 seconds.
+  - The Remote SSH extension's Connect Timeout setting should be changed from the default (15 seconds) to at least 120 seconds.
 - For convenience, you can create one or more aliases in `~/.ssh/config` by copying the `*.dev.rdc.library.northwestern.edu` stanza and adding a `HostName`:
   ```
   Host dev